Wednesday 20 September 1939

 British Politics: The Labour Party attacks the Conservative government of Neville Chamberlain in the House of Commons for the conduct of the war.

-Czechoslovakia: the revolt in the former Czechoslovakia continues.
-The Nazis are applying their usual measures to suppress it.
+Czechoslovakia: the revolt in former Czechoslovakia continues.
+The Germans are applying their usual measures to suppress it.

 British Government: The government announces that it has seized £500,000 in good destined for Germany during the week.